A new way to lock in your gains

 Housing prices have hit record levels in recent years thanks to a fortuitous combination of low interest rates and low supply; however, the current mix of sky-high prices and rising interest rates are starting to cool the market, and the upper hand is starting to shift to buyers.

-If you’re living in a home that you know isn’t going to be your long-term residence, but aren’t yet sure what’s next, the Figure Home Advantage can help you take advantage of a waning seller’s market and stay in your home until you’re ready to move.
+If you’re living in a home that you know isn’t going to be your long-term residence, but aren’t yet sure what’s next, the Figure Home Lease Back can help you take advantage of a waning seller’s market and stay in your home until you’re ready to move.

-What is Figure Home Advantage and how does it work?
+What is Figure Home Lease Back and how does it work?

-Figure Home Advantage is a new type of sale-leaseback solution for homeowners.
+Figure Home Lease Back is a new type of sale-leaseback solution for homeowners.
 The way it works is pretty simple: Figure buys your home at a price based on comparable home sales and gives you a lease, so you can continue living there until you’re ready for your next step.

 Cash in on current value